arahayrabedian/wtforms-nocaptcha/README.rst

 :http_proxy:
     URL of HTTP proxy for API calls

-When form with RecaptchaField is instantiated with bound fields, it must include *captcha* keyword parameter with dict that has 'ip_address' element.
+When form with NocaptchaField is instantiated with bound fields, it must include *captcha* keyword parameter with dict that has 'ip_address' element.